wrwrwr/blackbox/README.md

 ### [belief][]

-Bots that try to predict an entry, or a few, of the hidden state, and evaluate actions using state reinforced with beliefs.
+Bots that try to simulate an entry, or a few, of the hidden state, and evaluate actions using state reinforced with beliefs.

 The present bots simply update the beliefs linearly based on their previous